keneek/cs-grub/README.md

 # 🌮 Web3 Grub for Developers
-Excellent information, articles, tools, and other internet finds for building applications focused on blockchain integrations.
-This list favors python when possible.
+Excellent information, articles, tools, and other resources for building web3 applications.

-If you are just starting this journey, be prepared to take on [Solidity](https://docs.soliditylang.org/en/v0.8.11/) and [Rust](https://www.rust-lang.org/).
-It may be best to start in Solidity and familiarize yourself with smart contracts on the Ethereum network.
-Many of those tools will be applicable if you decide to move from contract development into chain dev with [Substrate](https://substrate.io/).
+If you are just starting this journey, **be prepared to learn [Rust](https://www.rust-lang.org/)**.
+If writing for ETH smart contracts, then you should also study [Solidity](https://docs.soliditylang.org/en/v0.8.12/).
+If writing a new blockchain as a stand alone application or as part of the [Polkadot](https://polkadot.network) network, then you will need to spend time learning [Substrate](https://substrate.io/) framework.

-*Note: popular languages for programming native chain or para chain (like Polkadot) requires knowledge of [Substrate](https://substrate.io/), [Rust](https://www.rust-lang.org/), [Node](https://nodejs.org/en/), and [Solidity](https://docs.soliditylang.org/en/v0.8.11/).
-That said, this list is python-leaning and includes references when Python packages when unavailable (eg `web3.py`, `FastAPI`, etc).*
+Below is a list of resources I've used to learn the fundamentals for each of the topics.

 ## 👾 Fundamentals for Web3